mevdschee/php-crud-api/README.md

 $
 ```

-NB: You MUST use an empty database as a desctructive database fixture ('blog.sql') is loaded.
+NB: You MUST use an empty database as a desctructive database fixture ('blog.mysql') is loaded.

 ## License